chouenji/CodePath-Project3/README.md

 Submitted by: **Kevin do Canto**

-This web app: **Learn Portuguese Flashcard is a simple web application that allows you to learn Portuguese words and phrases through flashcards.
-The app provides a series of pre-defined flashcards that you can cycle through using the "Next" and "Previous" buttons.**
+This web app: **This web app: Learn Portuguese Flashcard is an innovative web application that combines a range of powerful features to enhance the learning experience.
+In addition to the ability to cycle through a series of pre-defined flashcards using the "Next" and "Previous" buttons, the app also includes a "Shuffle Cards" button that allows users to randomize the order of the flashcards, and the ability for users to guess what the flashcard means.**

 Time spent: **1.5** hours spent in total